-When the actual bids were opened at a special meeting of the Authority on February 10, 2022, the actual price Came in at \$7.5M.
-The cities were asked to commit an additional \$2.5M to the project (\$1M from Crescent Springs and \$1.5M from Villa Hills) which they agreed to.
+When the actual bids were opened at a special meeting of the Authority on February 10, 2022, the actual price came in at \$7.5M excluding upgrades.
+The cities were asked to commit an additional \$2.5M to the project (\$1M from Crescent Spring and \$1.5 M from Villa Hills) which they agreed to.
 A new interlocal agreement was enacted by both Councils in this regard.
 Any funds remaining from the additional \$2.5M will be returned to the cities pro-rata when the building is complete.
+The old building was demolished in fiscal 2023-2024 and the new building will be functionally complete in fiscal 2024-2025.